j19sch/j19sch.github.io/blog/2015/test-automation-five-questions-leading-to-five-heuristics/index.md

 .. type: text
 -->

-(I wrote a follow-up to this post in June 2019: [how this tester writes code](link://slug/how-this-tester-writes-code).)
+*I wrote a [follow-up](link://slug/how-this-tester-writes-code) to this post in June 2019 in which I [revisit the heuristics](link://slug/how-this-tester-writes-code#revisiting-my-blogpost-from-2105) from this post.*

 In 1984 Abelson and Sussman said in the Preface to '[Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/)':